 Side note here: Death and a resurrection are both pre-planned parts of the Plan of Salvation.
 This was all part of the plan we agreed to accept in our pre-earth life.

 The Fall of man (Adam and Eve) brought about both kinds of death.
 Whereas they were immortal in the garden of Eden, after the Fall they became mortal, meaning they would eventually die.
-That death was deferred until the separation of their spirit from their bodies.
+That death was deferred until the separation of their spirits from their bodies.
 But the spiritual death happened almost immediately after their transgression, for they were expelled from God’s presence.
 The scriptures teach us that God cannot look upon sin with the least degree of allowance (Doctrine and Covenants 1:31).

 The next verse in this passage tells us what would have happened to us if there had not been a plan for a resurrection to take place.
 Without an infinite atonement, which included a resurrection, we would have remained cut off from God’s presence for eternity.
 That means we would have remained as spirits, without bodies.
 We would not have been able to return to His presence.
 Death would have been a one way ticket to perdition, basically.